 Falsely impersonating a SUBTA organizer, administrator, or any other person with the intent to mislead or cause harm to others is forbidden.

 Although not explicitly called out in this CoC, we ask that all moderators be aware of and intervene in the case of spam.

-SUBTA reserves the right to delete spam content as well as banning a user at any time, without notice, from the Slack for spamming.
+SUBTA reserves the right to delete spam content as well as banning a user at any time, without notice, from the Slack or any SUBTA supported channels for spamming.
 Some examples of spam include, but are not limited to:

 - Posting the same message to more than one channel.

 - Sharing your own email in a public channel.